Acramonics/LadybirdRadioUpdated/README.md

 These are apparently still made and available from Cricklewood Electronics, but I ordered one on EBay and instead was sent an Eagle P631T.
-The P631T is easy to obtain from EBay and Amazon.
+The P631T is easy to obtain from EBay and Amazon, YourSpares.co.uk, and audiomate.co.uk

 The LT700 has a 1.2K primary with a centre tap (which is not used in the Ladybird Radio) and a 3.2R secondary.
 The P631T also has a 1.2K